vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-process-scheduling.md

     When does contect switch happens?:
         - when there is a task with higher priority that other.
-        - When there is a task with low vruntime than current
+        - When there is a task with low vruntime than current.

+    How often the CFS schedule re-schedules:
+    Target Latency (t_l) = 20 ms
+    min-gra(m_g)=4ms
+    Thus, the scheduling will have every 20ms as runnable_task < t_l/m_g
+    runnable tasks = 5

+    else, it will happen every m_g*number of runnable tasks

+    This is where the CPU is considered to be loaded.

     - CPU Bound and I/O bound process handling